mierdev/bookbot/README.md

 ## About

-"Book Bot" - a Python program that can analyze an entire book (or any other text document) and print out an interesting statistical report.
+"Book Bot" - a Python program that can analyze an entire book (or any other `.txt` document) and print out an interesting statistical report.

 A few of the learning goals are:
 - Configure a professional Python development environment on your local computer